 Microschools are called “micro” because they’re small, enrolling fewer than 120 students.
 Microschools are also often called learning pods.
-Students are part of a mixed-age class rather than split into different grades.
-Microschools are similar to private schools, but aim to remain more affordable.
-Many people also think of it as "outsourced homeschooling" since it favors homeschooling, but is taught by certified teachers rather than parents.
+Students are often part of a mixed-age class rather than split into different grades.
+Many people also think of it as "outsourced homeschooling" since it is similar to homeschooling but is taught by teachers at a school rather than parents at home.

 Our goal is to create individualized and meaningful learning for all students.
 Our class size is small, meaning more one-on-one time for students.
 We also believe in hands-on experiences and relating real-life skills into our curriculum.
 This emphasis helps our students become well-rounded and ready for life after secondary school, whether they choose to attend college or enter the workforce.

-All curriculum is created by owners and mentors, Casey Hardison-Pevey and Kathleen Bass-Brooks.
+All curriculum is created by owners and teachers, Casey Pevey and Kathleen Brooks.
 We pull custom assignments from various resources to create a custom-curated curriculum that mixes core subjects and concepts with real-world skills.
-Within the custom curriculum, other programs like Khan Academy or Carson Dellosa's Spectrum curriculum may be used to teach core skills in math and reading.
+Within the custom curriculum, other programs like Khan Academy or Saxon math curriculum may be used to teach core skills in math and reading.
 We are not accredited which means we cannot give credits for courses.
-This does not hinder a student from getting a diploma from Spectra or college acceptance, but may hinder their return to an accredited institution for grades 9-12 as public high schools use a credit system for graduation.
+This does not hinder a student from getting a diploma from Spectra or college acceptance but will hinder their return to an accredited institution for grades 9-12, as public high schools use a credit system for graduation.

 If you want more information, feel free to contact us at your convenience!